NEW: HHS secretary's comments "surprising," Senate GOP leadership aide tells CNN

 “Nobody’s madder than me about the website not working as well as it should,” Obama said, “which means it’s going to get fixed.”

 Calls for resignation

-"I think my job is to get this fully implemented and to get the website working right,” Sebelius told Gupta.
+“I think my job is to get this fully implemented and to get the website working right,” Sebelius told Gupta.
 “And that’s really what I’m focused on.”

 Billionaire investor Warren Buffett stood up for Sebelius in an interview with CNN’s Piers Morgan on Tuesday night.

 “I am a friend of Kathleen’s, and I’m a friend of her when she’s in trouble,” he said.
 “I like Kathleen.
 I feel sorry for her in the position she’s in.
 Obviously, it’s a huge screw-up, but it will get worked out.”